quaderno/quaderno-api/source/includes/_credits.md

 city            | no                                         | String(255 chars).
 Available for updates
 region          | no                                         | String(255 chars).
 Available for updates
 postal_code     | no                                         | String(255 chars).
 Available for updates
 items_attributes| **yes**                                    | Array of document items (check available attributes for document items below).
 No more than 200 items are allowed in a request.
-To add more use subsequent update requests payment_method  | no                                         | Create a paid document in a single request.
+To add more use subsequent update requests.
+Maximum items per document are limited up to 1000 items. payment_method  | no                                         | Create a paid document in a single request.
 One of the following: `credit_card`, `cash`, `wire_transfer`, `direct_debit`, `check`, `promissory_note`, `iou`, `paypal` or `other`

 <aside class="notice">